 The “No Self” View of Self in Spirituality: Do We Even Exist?

-A goal in Buddhism to recognize that there is no inherent self.
+A goal in Buddhism is to recognize that there is no inherent self.
 This contrasts significantly with the Christian view, at least on the surface.
 And it’s worth exploring without rushing to take sides.

 The concept of no self doesn’t mean we don’t exist, and it doesn’t mean we don’t have individual qualities.
 It means we’re not unchanging.
 There’s no static entity that is me and will always be me, not even in this lifetime, says Buddhism.